 This pedestrian improvement restricts all vehicular movements at an intersection and provides a pedestrian only walking phase.
 This type of treatment allows pedestrians to travel without any potential for vehicle-pedestrian conflicts.
 The level of service for vehicles would deteriorate to unacceptable levels if this option was implemented.
 For example, delays of up to 2 minutes to drive through the intersection are calculated during the PM peak.
-Such delays would receive that would impact other pearly.

-result in queues that would impact other nearby intersections and valet operations in the immediate area.
+Such delays would result in queues that would impact other nearby intersections and valet operations in the immediate area.